silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/06_Javascript_Development.md

 ## ES6 and build tools
 The remainder of this tutorial is written in [ECMAScript 6](http://es6-features.org/#Constants), or _ES6_ for short.
-This is the new spec for Javascript (currently ES5) that is as of this writing only partially implmented in modern browsers.
+This is the new spec for Javascript (currently ES5) that is as of this writing only partially implemented in modern browsers.
 Because it doesn't yet enjoy vast native support, it has to be [transpiled](https://www.stevefenton.co.uk/2012/11/compiling-vs-transpiling/) in order to work in a browser.
 This transpiling can be done using a variety of toolchains, but the basic principle is that a browser-ready, ES5 version of your code is generated in your dev